wp-plugins/upload-media-by-zip/readme.txt

 Upload a zip archive and let WP unzip it and attach everything to a page/post.

-Works in 2.8 (but please please please update your site if you're using somthing that old)!
-The tabs in the media pop-up are messed up in 2.8, but since it's 2.8, I won't be fixing it :)

 New plugin.
 Please report bugs to trepmal (at) gmail (dot) com.
 Thanks!

 * [I'm on twitter](http://twitter.com/trepmal)